Adamwithan0/Monte-Carlo-Vs-Black-Scholes-Test/README.md

 ## Data Retrieval

 To kick things off, we fetch the historical stock price data for the selected tech stocks.
 This data serves as the foundation for our analysis, enabling us to understand the behavior and trends of each stock over the specified period.

 ## The Black-Scholes Formula

 One of the pillars of modern finance, the Black-Scholes formula, comes into play.
 Using this elegant equation, we calculate the theoretical price of European call options for each stock.
-Taking into account factors like stock price, strike price, risk-free rate, time to maturity, and stock volatility, the formula provides an estimated option price.
+Taking into account factors like stock price, strike price, risk-free rate, time to maturity, and stock volatility, the formula provides an estimated option price consistent with modern pricing techniques.

 ## Monte Carlo Simulation